kuleuven/sensu-go-graphite-handler/README.md

 Flags:
-  -h, --help            help for sensu-go-graphite-handler -H, --host string     The hostname or address of the graphite server (default "localhost") -n, --no-prefix       Do not include *any* prefixes, use the bare metrics.point.name -p, --port uint       The port number to which to connect on the graphite server (default 2003) -P, --prefix string   The prefix to use in graphite for these metrics (default "sensu")
+  -h, --help            help for sensu-go-graphite-handler -H, --host string     The hostname or address of the graphite server (default "localhost") -L, --labels string   The labels names (comma-separated) of entity labels that must be added to the prefix in graphite for these metrics
+  -n, --no-prefix       Do not include *any* prefixes, use the bare metrics.point.name -p, --port uint       The port number to which to connect on the graphite server (default 2003) -P, --prefix string   The prefix to use in graphite for these metrics (default "sensu")